Installation

 Note

-micromamba is a faster, drop-in alternative to conda.
+You can use conda in the following steps if you already have it.
+However, micromamba is a faster, drop-in alternative to conda.
 If you don’t already have micromamba installed on your machine, you can install it with the command "${SHELL}" <(curl -L micro.mamba.pm/install.sh) for MacOS and Linux systems.
 Further information can be found here.

 To create the environment run the following command in your terminal:

-micromamba create -n compytools-env -c conda-forge python=3.12 cmake make gfortran
+conda create -n compytools-env -c conda-forge python=3.12 cmake make gfortran

 and then activate it with:

-micromamba activate compytools-env
+conda activate compytools-env

 Note